vaginessa/dns-wiki/CustomScripts.md

 >
 >**afwall-3g** - This chain will only receive OUTPUT packets for the cellular network interface (no matter >if it is 2G, 3G, 4G, etc).
 >
->**afwall-wifi** - This chain will only receive OUTPUT packets for the Wi-Fi interface.
+>**afwall-wifi** - This chain will only receive OUTPUT packets for the WiFi interface.
 >
 >**afwall-reject** - This chain should be used as a **target** when you want to reject and log a >packet. >When the logging is disabled, this is exactly the same as the built-in **REJECT** target